Rul1an/verdict/docs/guides/lighthouse-pattern.md

 # The Lighthouse Pattern: Enterprise Pilot Architecture

-This guide documents the reference architecture for the "Lighthouse Pilot" configuration, designed for high-stakes enterprise deployments (e.g., Autonomous Accounts Payable).
+This guide documents the reference architecture for the "Lighthouse Pilot" configuration, designed for high-stakes enterprise deployments.

 ## 1. Architecture Overview